 * * * All of the internal patches and tones will be erased when the old battery is removed! * * *

-Make sure you are wearing eye protection, are properly grounded and working on a static‑free workbench or table
+Make sure you wear eye protection, are properly grounded and working on a static‑free workbench or table

 * * * Please don't ignore the advice of eye protection, grounding and a static‑free area * * *

-The chances of finding new circuit boards or a new eye...... slim to none ;^)
+The chances of finding a new circuit board...... slim to none ;^)

 (Refer to the images below)